Chaitanya-Gautam/Quote-Generator/README.md

 # Quote Generator App 📜

 This is a simple React-based web application that generates random quotes.
-The app fetches a collection of quotes from the [Type.fit API](https://type.fit/api/quotes) and displays a random quote along with its author.
+The app fetches a collection of quotes from the [Quotes_API](https://github.com/Chaitanya-Gautam/Quotes_API/) and displays a random quote along with its author.
 Users can click the "New Quote" button to get a new random quote.

 ## Features 🌟